Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/95-Troubleshooting.md

 For example if you have two entities and a relationship between them then all both entities need a name.
 Otherwise the relationship can not store it's source or target references.

 To fix this just ensure that all existing elements have a name.
-In a later version the ModuleStudio tooling is going to get more support for setting sensitive default values to overcome this issue, but this feature addition has no high priority at the moment.

-## Migration problems

-### Migrating my existing model causes an error

-Before converting your existing model make sure that you have removed any account controller and search controller elements in MOST 0.5.4.
+Since ModuleStudio version 0.7.0 this is actively supported by setting sensitive default values when adding new elements.

 ## Generation problems

-### Unable to find workflow file

-If you get this error you have generated an application for Zikula 1.3.x which contains a small bug that is fixed in 1.3.7 and above.
-Please apply the fix shown in [https://github.com/zikula/core/commit/f7e3379e7060859aab334be6707fe6e0ab61baf8](https://github.com/zikula/core/commit/f7e3379e7060859aab334be6707fe6e0ab61baf8) in order to fix the error.

 ### Orphan removal with many-to-many relations